fonil/dockerized-php/README.md

 # Dockerized PHP

-> A dockerized lightweight PHP development environment supporting **self signed local domains** powered by Caddy
+> A Docker container with a lightweight PHP development environment supporting **self signed local domains** powered by Caddy

 [TOC]

 ## Summary

-This repository allows you to create containerized PHP applications and/or microservices using Docker and Caddy.
+This repository contains a Docker container based on **php:8.3.2-fpm-alpine3.19** allowing you to create <u>microservices</u> and/or <u>web applications</u> using Caddy and Buggregator.

-The Docker image is based on **php:8.3.2-fpm-alpine3.19** in order to keep bade image as much lightweight as possible.

 ### Highlights

 - **Self-signed local domains** thanks to Caddy.
-- Unified environment to build **CLI** and/or web applications with **PHP8**.
+- Unified environment to build CLI and/or web applications with **PHP8**.
 - Code Coverage, PHPUnit, Paratest, PHPInsights, PHPStan and Linters by default.
 - Includes [Buggregator](https://buggregator.dev) as main debug server.